 What Topics Can You Cover?

 The wonderful thing about peer support is that it can be for pretty much any topic.
-Whether you’re thinking of running a weekly quiz night for people over a certain age to help reduce loneliness, hoping to bring together a group of students to support them in their last year of Uni, or looking to meet the need of a specific community or topic (like youth violence), peer support can add value.
+Whether you’re thinking of running a weekly quiz night for people over a certain age to help reduce loneliness, hoping to bring together a group of students to support them in their last year of Uni, or looking to meet the need of a specific community, topic or profession (like nursing, teaching or policing), peer support can add value.
 As long as the group has one thing in common and some form of purpose (usually to support and encourage), then people may see the benefit.

 Things to Consider